afshinator/OdinRailsStudyGroup/week3-transcript.md

 #### Call RSpec on the command-line with --format documentation - [ref](http://blog.carbonfive.com/2010/10/21/rspec-best-practices/)

-- Uses your tests syntax to show output; helps when refactoring the test so that the language is clear
+- Uses your tests syntax to show output; helps when refactoring the test so that the language is clear.

 - Example: